 Recent calculations predict that the magnetic ground state of KAgF$_3$ and AgF$_2$ is AFM.
-KAgF$_3$ has an arrangement of spins within the zig–zag chain along the crystallographic c-axis direction forming an AFM with a low temperature N\'eel transition and a calculated gap of 0.7~eV~\cite{Mazej2009,Kurzydowski2013}.
+KAgF$_3$ has an arrangement of spins within the zig–zag chain along the crystallographic c-axis direction forming an AFM with a low temperature N\'eel transition and a theoretical gap of 0.7~eV~\cite{Mazej2009,Kurzydowski2013}.
 However, its quasi-1D magnetic structure cannot be compared directly with the quasi-2D AFM state of the cuprates.
-AgF$_2$ on the other hand has a neutral planes stacked structure due to the inherent F$^-$ character (instead of O$^{2-}$ in CuO$_2$).
-Therefore, AgF$_2$ is the 012 equivalent (free of charge reservoir layer) of the 214 stoichiometry in cuprates~\cite{Mazej2009,Gawraczynski2019}.
-The N\'{e}el temperature of AgF$_2$ ($T_N =163~K$) is half of that for La$_2$CuO$_4$ ($T_N = 325~K$).
+On the other hand, AgF$_2$ has a neutral-plane stacked structure due to the inherent F$^-$ character (instead of O$^{2-}$ in CuO$_2$), although with strongly buckled planes.
+Therefore, AgF$_2$ is the "012" equivalent (free of charge reservoir layer) of the 214 stoichiometry in cuprates~\cite{Mazej2009,Gawraczynski2019}.
+The N\'{e}el temperature of AgF$_2$ ($T_N =163$~K) is half of that for La$_2$CuO$_4$ ($T_N = 325$~K).
 LSDA+U calculations predicted a gap of 1.5~eV to 2.5~eV in various forms of AgF$_2$~\cite{Jaron2008,Grzelak2017,Kurzydowski2017}.
 Hybrid DFT calculations involving orbital character confirmed the striking resemblance of the electronic structure of AgF$_2$ and its cuprate analog La$_2$CuO$_4$~\cite{Gawraczynski2019}.
-Further more it predicted also the exchange energy $J$ to be about 70~meV in AgF$_2$~\cite{Gawraczynski2019,Kurzydowski2017}, half of the same value $J$ in typical cuprate compounds.
+Furthermore it predicted also the exchange energy $J$ to be about 70~meV in AgF$_2$~\cite{Gawraczynski2019,Kurzydowski2017}, half of the $J$ value in typical cuprate compounds.
 A one-to-one comparison of the two-magnon excitation in Raman spectroscopy data of AgF$_2$ and EuBa$_2$Cu$_3$O$_6$ confirmed the expected $J$ of about 70~meV in AgF$_2$~\cite{Gawraczynski2019}.
-Although the charge transfer gap between the F $2p$ state and the Ag $4d$ state was predicted by theoretical calculations, a direct experimental observation of it still lacking~\cite{Mazej2009,Gawraczynski2019}.
+Although the charge transfer gap between the F $2p$ state and the Ag $4d$ state was predicted by theoretical calculations, a direct experimental verification is still lacking~\cite{Mazej2009,Gawraczynski2019}.